mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Ethereum/readme.md

 # Ethereum

 `Ethereum` is a decentralized blockchain.
 It uses proof-of-stake (PoS) consensus mechanism.
-One of the key features of `Ethereum` is the ability to create and execute `smart contracts`. `Smart contracts` are simply programs written and can be executed on the blockchain.
+One of the key features of `Ethereum` is the ability to create and execute `Smart Contracts`. `Smart contracts` are programs written and can be executed on the blockchain.

 ## Table of content